 When the Native Americans travelled between the foothills and Yosemite Valley, Wawona was the halfway point on their journey.
 They called it Pallachun, meaning “a good place to stay.”
 This Indian encampment is now the small community of Wawona, home to the historic Big Trees Lodge (formerly known as the Wawona Hotel) and a private community of mountain cabins, many available to rent.
 Stay overnight (to relax on the wide veranda on one of the hotel’s Adirondack chairs is a Sierra rite of passage), or just spend a day in the area.

 The hotel reflects its 19th century roots with lights and other details that echo the elegance of the era.

-In summer, take a dip in nearby swimming holes, follow the switch backed hiking trail to Chilnualna Falls (best in spring), get a history lesson at Pioneer Yosemite History Center (and take a horse-drawn carriage ride), and visit the Mariposa Grove of giant sequoias, protecting more than 500 of these spectacular (and spectacularly huge) tree.
+In summer, take a dip in nearby swimming holes, follow the switchback hiking trail to Chilnualna Falls, and get a history lesson at Pioneer Yosemite History Center (and take a horse-drawn carriage ride).
 The hotel itself has a small visitor centre with information on more area activities.
-In the evening, pianist and singer Tom Bopp performs vintage songs—from cowboy tunes to sentimental love songs—that span Yosemite's history.
+In the evening, pianist and singer Tom Bopp performs vintage songs—from cowboy tunes to sentimental ballads—that span Yosemite's history.

 Yosemite is well known as a Mecca for rock climbers, but even experienced climbers can be daunted by their first glimpse at Yosemite Valley's massive vertical walls.
 For hands-on instruction, sign up with Yosemite Mountaineering School and Guide Service, which conducts seminars and classes for beginning, intermediate and advanced climbers from mid-April to October each year.
 Classes meet daily in Yosemite Valley and Tuolumne Meadows; equipment hire is available.